Table of Contents

 2. Supplemental Security Income (SSI)

-Supplemental Security Income (SSI) is intended to make monthly payments to disabled individuals who have low income.
+Supplemental Security Income (SSI) is intended to make monthly payments to disabled individuals who have low incomes.
 It is not entwined with the applicant’s employment history.
 Supplemental Security Income was created by the Social Security Amendments of 1972 and financed by general funds of the U.S. Treasury–personal income taxes, corporate and other taxes.

 3. Veterans (VA) Disability Benefits